Locations:

 If at first you don’t succeed — keep trying

 Maybe you’ve tried and failed to quit smoking in the past.
-According to the American Lung Association, the average smoker attempts to quit seven times before finally quitting for good.
+According to the American Lung Association, the average person who smokes attempts to quit seven times before finally quitting for good.
 You might feel like it’s something you’re simply not capable of doing.
 But the truth is, most people struggle to quit, especially the first time.
 Only 4% to 7% of people who try to quit smoking without assistance succeed on the first try.

 The good news is that you don’t have to do it alone.
 There are a wide range of options that can help, including: